andrew-j-leon/led-strip-audio-visualizer/README.md

 Click the **Settings button** and make sure you set the following values correctly:

 1. `Port:` Set this to the USB port your Arduino is connected to (on Windows, this may be COM3; on Ubuntu, it may be /dev/ttyACM0).
-You can find out which port this is through the Arduino IDE.
+The correct port number should be shown in the Arduino IDE.

-2. `Baudrate:` Set this to 115200.
+2. `Baudrate:` Set this to 1000000.

 > **Note:** If you want to use a different baudrate, you can edit the **arduino/main/main.ino** sketch's `SERIAL_BAUD_RATE` global variable.
 If you do so, don't forget to re-upload the sketch!